Islam in Bangladesh: Demography

-An urban congregation for Eid-ul-Adha prayers in Dhaka.

-Estimation shows that over 1 million Rohingya Muslim refugees live in Bangladesh who have came here during the period of (2016–17) crisis.
+Estimation shows that over 1 million Rohingya Muslim and Hindu refugees live in Bangladesh who have came here during the period of (2016–17) crisis.
 On 28 September 2018, at the 73rd United Nations General Assembly, Bangladeshi Prime Minister Sheikh Hasina said there are 1.1-1.3 million Rohingya refugees now in Bangladesh.

 According to the Pew research center, Muslim population of Bangladesh will reach 218.5-237.5 million by the year 2050, and will constitute overwhelming 95% of the country's population, thus making the country 4th largest Muslim populated around that time.